victorescoto/php-challenge/README.md

-# Jobsity Slim Challenge
+# Slim Challenge

-This project is a PHP application built with the Slim framework, designed for a challenge by Jobsity.
+This project is a PHP application built with the Slim framework and designed for a challenge.
 It includes various dependencies and utilizes Docker for containerization.

 ## Requirements